volatiletech/sqlboiler/README.md

 local   = "Rags"
 foreign = "Videos"
 ```

+The above definition will specify `Rags` as the name of the field with which the `Video` entity will be able to
+acessd all of it's tags.
+If we look the other way around - a single `Tag` entity will refer to all videos that
+have that specific tag with the `Videos` entity.

 There is an alternative syntax available for those who are challenged by the key syntax of
 toml or challenged by viper lowercasing all of your keys.
 Instead of using a regular table